 Climate change is the defining issue of our time and a top priority for the Swedish government.
-Sweden has a long history of supporting climate action in developing countries, in an array of sectors and on a long-term basis but has raised its ambitions further since the adoption of the Paris Agreement.
-Sweden has consistently called for coherent and co-ordinated implementation of the Paris Agreement, Agenda 2030 and the Addis Ababa Action Agenda for development finance - on both global and national levels.
+Sweden has a long history of support for work on climate change issues in developing countries, in an array of sectors and on a long-term basis but has raised its ambitions further since the adoption of the Paris Agreement.
+Sweden has consistently called for coherent and coordinated implementation of the Paris Agreement, Agenda 2030 and the Addis Ababa Action Agenda for development finance - on both global and national levels.
 Effective financing of climate action is facilitated by mainstreaming climate action in national budget and planning processes, thereby paving the way for successful national resource mobilisation.

-A large number of Swedish actors, such as ministries, government agencies, state-owned companies, non-governmental organisations, universities and the private sector are engaged in climate actions such as providing grants and innovative finance, technology transfer, research and various forms of capacity building.
-There are a number of different forms of cooperation, policy instruments and support.
+A large number of Swedish actors, such as ministries, government agencies, stateowned companies, non-governmental organisations, universities and the private sector are engaged in climate actions such as providing grants and innovative finance, technology transfer, research and various forms of capacity building.

 The continuous progress in the development of methodologies to track climate finance, as well as the efforts within the EU to harmonise methodologies, make it difficult to directly compare the numbers in this report with previous reports.
+Any differences between climate reporting to EU and the UNFCCC might be due to quality assurances or new information being available.
+The underlying methodology is the same for both EU and UNFCCC reports.